Yellow Fever Vaccine Coadministration Confirmed Safe for International Travelers

 Many live vaccines used in the USA are "live attenuated," meaning that the microbe in the vaccine is alive but has been weakened through serial passage in cultures or produced through genetic technology.
 Live vaccines must replicate to induce an immune response.

-A widespread and often required live vaccine for international travel is Stamaril which protects people from yellow fever (YF) virus.
+An often required live vaccine for international travel is Stamaril which protects people from the yellow fever (YF) virus.

 The YF virus is a single-stranded RNA virus that transmission occurs via the bite of an infected mosquito.

 A recent clinical study conducted in Europe evaluated the safety and immunogenicity following concomitant delivery of the Yellow fever virus (YFV) Stamaril® vaccine with Tick-borne encephalitis virus (TBEV) and Japanese encephalitis virus (JE) IXIARO® vaccines.